On Interim Envy-Free Allocation Lotteries: Interim envy-freeness vs. other fairness notions

-\begin{proof} Consider the instance shown in Table~\ref{tab:eef-no-ief}.\footnote{This is our only example with a non-matching instance.
-This is necessary.
-It can be easily seen that, in matching instances, EF is equivalent to EEF.
-Consequently, EEF implies iEF in these instances.} We first observe that the allocation in which agent $1$ gets item $a$, agent $2$ gets items $b$ and $c$, and agent $3$ gets item $d$ is EEF.
+We first observe that the allocation in which agent $1$ gets item $a$, agent $2$ gets items $b$ and $c$, and agent $3$ gets item $d$ is EEF.
 Indeed, agent $2$ is clearly non-envious in this distribution.
 Agent $1$ does not envy the other agents in the redistribution where agent $2$ gets item $b$ and agent $3$ gets items $c$ and $d$.
 Similarly, agent $3$ does not envy the other agents in the redistribution where agent $2$ gets item $c$ and agent $1$ gets items $a$ and $b$.

 We now show that no iEF lottery exists.
 As the proportionality threshold is $1/3$ (observe that valuations are normalized), there are only two proportional allocations: $(\{a\},\{b,c\},\{d\})$ and $(\{b,c\},\{a\},\{d\})$.
 For any lottery over these two allocations, among agents 1 and 2, the one who gets item $a$ is envious of the other who gets items $b$ and $c$. \end{proof}